hellotem/enmeitu.github.io/index.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project. -->
 # Welcome to Enmei's homepage!
+(Under construction...)
+## Short Bio
 I am an assistant professor (tenure track) at the School of Electronic Information and Electrical Engineering (SEIEE), [Shanghai Jiao Tong University (SJTU)](http://en.sjtu.edu.cn/).
-I obtained PhD degree from Shanghai Jiao Tong University, China in 2014.
+I obtained a PhD degree from Shanghai Jiao Tong University, China in 2014.
 	Thereafter, I worked as a postdoc Research Fellow at [Auckland University of Technology (AUT)](https://www.aut.ac.nz/), New Zealand and [Nanyang Technological University (NTU)](https://www.ntu.edu.sg), Singapore, from Jan.
 2015 to Dec.
 2017.
-I have been a tenure-track assistant professor at SJTU from Jan.
+I have been an assistant professor at SJTU from Jan.
 2018.

+## Education
+* 2010.09--2014.11 Shanghai Jiao Tong University, PhD
+* 2007.09--2010.07 University of Electronic Science and Technology of China, MEng
+* 2003.09--2007.07 University of Electronic Science and Technology of China, BEng
 ## Research Interests
 * Machine Learning
 * Nonlinear Manifold Learning